History of the Baker Wetlands

 Haskell archives indicate that between 1917 and 1927 a number of projects were carried out by the federal government on Haskell’s behalf that were aimed at draining the area for agricultural use.
 Much of the land was “bedded,” which refers to the construction of linear raised strips alternating with troughs to drain an otherwise very flat field.
 The aerial photo above clearly shows these strips throughout the entire property.
 This is a technique that is used in most flat, floodplain fields even today.
 A large subterranean tile system was also installed in the north-central and south-central fields and drained to the river.
 This tile was 26 inches in diameter, and because it was literally draining up hill toward the river, it had to keep going deeper and deeper in order to function.
 This tile was 20 feet below the surface by the time it emptied into the river.
 A levee was also constructed all the way around the perimeter to keep flood waters out.
 The levee on the north contained eight or more culverts with one-way valves to facilitate water flowing out of the property and into the drainage canal on the outside.
 These one-way flapper valves prevented high waters in the canal from flowing back into the agricultural fields.
 Three drainage ditches were constructed in 1922: the E-W canal on the outside of the north levee, another E-W canal south of the E-W levee through the middle of the area and a N-S canal in the center of the east half that drains to the river.
 All of the fields within the levee ultimately drained into one of these canals.

 An aerial map dated 1937 shows that through these agricultural activities all but three small parcels had been plowed.
 The northwest 140 acres had been converted to cool-season grasses for pasture.
-A windmill was located on the north side of the the canal (about where the Boardwalk exits on the west end) that filled a concrete tank on the south side of the levee as well as another concrete tank located south of the shed near the north gate.
+A windmill was located on the north side of the the canal that filled a concrete tank on the south side of the levee as well as another concrete tank located south of the north gate.
 The three small parcels that weren’t plowed were apparently maintained for hay and consisted of 15, 10 and 35 acres.
 It is likely that much of this hay was cordgrass, which was heavily used for thatching roofs of outbuildings.
 It does not make very good hay for animals to eat, but these may have been the only hay fields available on the Haskell Farm.

 One of the purposes of forming the State Biological Survey was to acquire the remaining Haskell property in Section 18 for the purpose of creating a wildlife refuge.
 Dr. E. Raymond Hall, then director of the University of Kansas Natural History Museum and the State Biological Survey, was mainly responsible for the early efforts to save the Haskell Bottoms, as it was commonly referred to.
 Hall attempted to have control of the 573 acres transferred to the State Biological Survey for the purpose of developing a largely urban refuge, styled after one in Los Angeles.
 The area would largely be managed for waterfowl because none of the large reservoirs currently in Kansas had been constructed yet.
 Hall anticipated that development of the refuge would be funded through continued farm leases as the area was converted back to wildlife habitat.
 It was then discovered that the Quit Claim deed through which the transfer would occur, would prevent earning money from the property for 30 years.
 Several other attempts were made to have the University of Kansas carry out the effort with funding coming from the state.
 None of those plans were successful.